 “I watched that transition,” says Chloe Dykes, Executive Chef of Lexington (Ky.)
 Country Club.
 “The idea of a ‘rite of passage’ in the kitchen is entirely changing.”

 Dykes became Executive Chef a little over a year ago after serving for six years at Lexington CC under three different executive chefs, working her way up from AM line cook.

 “I’m the [club’s] first female Executive Chef in 122 years,” says Dykes.
 “I am also the youngest Executive Chef we’ve ever had.
 I feel fortunate that they invested in me.”

 After a “difficult but rewarding” year composing a “tight-knit team,” she’s utilizing her experiences in the industry to establish a new leadership style.

 “Too many cooks are used to coming into a kitchen and not feeling valued,” Dykes says.
 “I take pride in caring for my team more than I ever was.”

-While she’s been told this is a weakness, so far, it’s benefitted her and the club.
+While she’s been told this is a weakness, so far, she says, it’s benefitted her and the club.

 A Healthier Environment

 While there can “sometimes be a stigma, a negative perception of being too close with your staff,” Mario Trujillo, Executive Sous Chef of Cullasaja Club (Highlands, N.C.), says he’s fortunate to have had several chefs who’ve looked out for him and guided him throughout his career.